prathamkuril/Car-Evaluation-SVM/README.md

-# Car Evaluation using Support Vector Machines (SVM)
+# Car Evaluation to predict safety of a car using Support Vector Machines (SVM)

 ## Project Overview